Eugene-Melbourne/laravel-csv-generator/README.md

 # LaravelCsvGenerator

-helps download *.csv files made dynamically from arrays
+Helps download *.csv files from your laravel project.

 It is not a package, it is a one file [LaravelCsvGenerator.php](https://github.com/Eugene-Melbourne/LaravelCsvGenerator/blob/master/LaravelCsvGenerator.php)